 SGGP

-US Treasury Secretary Janet Yellen has revised down her forecast for the deadline to raise the federal debt limit.
-The government could default on its debt by June 5, instead of the previously stated June 1.
+US Treasury Secretary Janet Yellen has revised her forecast for the deadline to raise the federal debt limit.
+The government could default on June 5-6, instead of the previously stated June 1.

-In a letter to Congress, Ms. Yellen said the Treasury Department is expected to make about $130 billion in payments in the coming days, including payments to veterans, Social Security beneficiaries and Medicare health insurance programs.
+In a letter to Congress, Yellen said the Treasury Department expects to disburse approximately $130 billion in the coming days, including payments to veterans, Social Security beneficiaries, and Medicare health insurance programs.

-Meanwhile, negotiations between US President Joe Biden and the Republican majority in the House of Representatives on the debt ceiling are expected to drag on into next week.
-According to Joe Biden, both sides are very close to an agreement.
-The remaining disagreement is the Republican Party's request to cut spending on health insurance programs, food stamps and other federal aid programs to reduce budget spending by $11 billion over 10 years.
+Meanwhile, negotiations between US President Joe Biden and the Republican majority in the House of Representatives on the debt ceiling are expected to continue into next week.
+According to Joe Biden, both sides are very close to reaching an agreement.
+The remaining disagreement is the Republican demand for cuts to spending on health insurance programs, food stamps, and other federal aid programs to reduce budget expenditures by $11 billion over 10 years.

-Democrats vehemently opposed the request.
-White House spokesman Andrew Bates called the Republican request “cruel and senseless,” according to AP.
+The Democratic Party strongly opposes this request.
+According to AP, White House spokesman Andrew Bates called the Republican request "cruel and senseless."

 Source